yakavetsiv/ac-bo-hackathon.github.io/submission.md

 - Dimmery, D., Bakshy, E., & Sekhon, J. (2019).
 Shrinkage Estimators in Online Experiments. arXiv. https://doi.org/10.48550/ARXIV.1904.12918
 ```

 This pull request will be considered your final submission.
 Again, if you find this process daunting, you are welcome to instead send your link by email to [sterling.baird@utoronto.ca](mailto:sterling.baird@utoronto.ca).
 Please include "AC BO Hackathon Final Submission" in the subject line.
-We will update the project file and create corresponding pull request for you.+
+We will update the project file and create corresponding pull request for you.

 [faq]: {{ site.baseurl }}{% link faq.md %}